 Accurate, up-to-date job descriptions can provide some level of protection in this area.

 Finding out they didn’t make the cut for a new position within your organization can be unsettling for candidates and will likely have some impact on their self-esteem.
-It is important to provide positive feedback during your face-to-face.
-Let candidates know what they are doing right and why they are important to your organization.

 Related: Beyond the Interview Questions: The Need-to-Knows of Unconscious Bias >>

 Upon finding out a particular skill set was lacking or the desired level of experience just wasn’t there, it’s only natural for the employee to want to know how he/she can further develop to meet the criteria for future promotions.
-While this isn’t the time or place for a full-on performance review, you should ask about the individual’s professional goals.

 Maybe the reason the individual wanted this particular position within the company could be achieved without changing departments (i.e., more responsibility, more money, a chance to be a leader).
-Further, you may be able to provide a plan of action for the employee.
+You may be able to provide a plan of action for the employee.
 For example, if certain certifications are recommended for promotions, the employee could begin pursuing those now.

 Imagine you’ve just told an internal candidate they didn’t get the job.
 As you see the look of disappointment settle onto the employee’s face, you suddenly offer up, “Don’t worry, I promise the next promotion is yours.”
-No one knows what the future holds and there’s a chance there will be a better-qualified candidate for the next position, as well.

 If you don’t hold up your promise, the internal candidate could become very disgruntled with your organization.
 So, while softening the blow may make it less awkward for you when delivering the news, it could backfire in the long run.